 Best practices for a successful P2P lending platform

 A typical crowdfunding platform allows the registration of both borrowers and lenders, which can be united into one flow or broken down into two registration forms for each role from the very beginning.

 Borrowers should be able to create their campaigns or offerings, describe the details, assign open/close dates, set the funding goal, manage their transactions and repayments.

 Investors should be allowed to view available offerings, manage their wallet (add funds), invest, and manage investments (cancel or withdraw).
 They may also be provided with some graphs and charts to check how their money is working and analyse the trends.

 While it doesn’t seem very difficult from a user perspective, there’s usually a lot happening under the hood.
 Investors’ credibility is the first thing that is checked.
 It can be done manually, which usually takes a lot of time and involves many people, or it can be automated and performed on the go.

-There is a number of services that provide KYC (Know your customer), AML (Anti-Money Laundering), and due diligence checks, and it’s definitely a good idea to integrate them in order to provide a higher level of fraud protection.
+Many services provide KYC (Know your customer), AML (Anti-Money Laundering), and due diligence checks, and it’s a good idea to integrate them to provide a higher level of fraud protection.

 Summing up the above, here’s a list of features you should consider if you decide to start your crowdfunding business: